Estimating Reeb chords using microlocal sheaf theory: Introduction

-and thus can be viewed as a persistence module on $\mathbb{R}$.
+and can be viewed as a persistence module on $\mathbb{R}$.
 In addition, the endpoints of the intervals $(a_\alpha, b_\alpha]$ are exactly lengths of Reeb chords.

-The difference of a family of persistence modules is controlled by the persistence distance or interleaving distance.
+The difference of a family of persistence modules is measured by the interleaving distance $d$.
 In the setting of sheaf theory the relation between persistence distance and Hamiltonian has been studied by Asano-Ike in \cite{AsanoIke}.
-Here we apply their result and get the following critical estimate.
+Here, we apply their result and get the following critical estimate.
+Since the Reeb flow does not affect the number of Reeb chords, we will consider a distance $\overline{d}$ invariant under the Reeb flow.